Mould and mildew are both a common type of fungus that thrives in the UK's damp climate.

-Mould or mildew is a type of fungus that thrives in the UK's damp climate.
-It loves nothing more than growing on your nice wooden garden furniture.
+They love nothing more than growing on your nice wooden garden furniture too.
 Timber is especially prone to mildew if proper care is not taken to prevent its growth.

-However, if Lazy Susan is a little late with this blog post and your wooden furniture is suffering from an outbreak of mould growth, don't fear, just follow our simple guide to removing it and get your garden furniture looking as good as new.
+However, if Lazy Susan is a little late with this blog post and your wooden furniture is suffering from an outbreak of mould or mildew growth and/or staining, then don't fear, just follow our simple guide to removing it and get your garden furniture looking as good as new.

-To remove mould from your garden furniture, you'll need some rubber gloves, washing up liquid, a small soft bristle brush, bleach, cloths, a bucket, garden hose, warm water and a good garden furniture cleaner/renovator such as HG or Ronseal Garden Furniture Cleaner.
+To remove fresh mould and mildew from your garden furniture, you'll need some rubber gloves, washing-up liquid, a small soft bristle brush, bleach, microfibre cloths, a bucket, garden hose, warm water and a good garden furniture cleaner/renovator such as HG or Ronseal Garden Furniture Cleaner.

 Check the weather before proceeding with this task as you need to ensure that the day is clear, with very little humidity in the air...
 You want to eliminate mould, not encourage it to grow, so the furniture needs to dry.

 This video from Rachel Yatuzis at greenkleeninc.com has a few great pointers:

 The video below from the Furniture Clinic shows you how to clean and restore teak garden furniture: